-Vision involves the brain and the eyes, and so when the two aren’t able to communicate, vision is impaired.
-Because 80 percent of the information we receive from our environment is visual, understanding what we see is very important.
+Vision involves the brain and the eyes, and when the two aren’t able to communicate, vision is impaired.
+Eighty percent of the information we receive from our environment is visual, so understanding what we see is very important.

 Poor vision can also result in problems such as difficulty with movement and balance or even social skills.